-1 of 4 portraits of Sylvia Plath
+1 portrait of Sylvia Plath

 © Rosalie Thorne McKenna Foundation; Courtesy Center for Creative Photography, University of Arizona Foundation

 bromide print, 1959

 7 1/8 in. x 5 7/8 in.
 (181 mm x 150 mm) image size

 - Sylvia Plath (1932-1963), Poet and writer.
 Sitter in 4 portraits, Artist of 1 portrait.

 This portraitback to top

 McKenna's photograph of Plath, taken shortly before Plath and Hughes returned to live in England, has become one of the defining images of the poet.
 Texas-born McKenna who described her approach as 'free-wheeling portraiture' was inspired to become a literary photographer after meeting the American writer John Malcolm Brinnin in 1950.
 Their collaborations included The Modern Poets: An American-British Anthology (1963).